-The Division of Securities of the Utah Department of Commerce requires investment advisers to post surety bonds to legally work within the state.
-The required bond amount varies depending on the authority of the adviser over the funds.
+The cost of a registered investment adviser bond depends on the bond amount required and a review of the applicant’s financial history, however, it starts at 1% of the required bond amount for highly qualified applicants.
+The required bond amount depends on the authority of the investment adviser over the funds.
 Advisers with custody of funds must post a $35,000 bond, and advisers with discretionary authority must post a $10,000 bond.

-Why do I need this bond?
+Why do registered investment advisors need a bond?

 Utah investment adviser bonds remain in force and full effect unless previously canceled or until they expire on December 31 of the license year, which must be indicated on the bond form.